DioxusLabs/dioxus/packages/hooks/README.md

 Unlike React, none of these hooks are foundational since they all build off the primitive `use_hook`.

-This crate also provides a helpful macro to get around some Rust lifetime management issues in async:

-- `to_owned![]`

 ## Contributing

 - Report issues on our [issue tracker](https://github.com/dioxuslabs/dioxus/issues).